rdinch/MathResourceStudio-Help/docs/exercise-sets/Geometry/circles.md

 The Circles exercise set provides practice in finding the circumference and area of circles.

+!!! note
-NOTE: The circles are not scaled to the size of the measurements.
+    The circles are not scaled to the size of the measurements.

 Change the number of exercises